perniklas/photogallery/README.md

 TODO
 * Lightbox
-  * Figure out why animations aren't working (stuttery af)
+  * Figure out why animations aren't working (stuttery as heck)
 * Grid
   * Add height check for jQuery to not paste all vertical images in one column
 * Navigation